The Kailashā Conspiracy

 Geological paradox: The north face... which receives less direct sunlight... carries less snow than the south face.
 This is the exact opposite of what physics predicts for a northern-hemisphere mountain.

-China officially prohibits attempts.
+China officially prohibits any attempts at ascension.
 But long before any official prohibition, something about Kailashā seems to have turned climbers back by choice, or by circumstance.

 The Five Rivers: A Mountain That Feeds the World